TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-04-stylish-and-standard-console-output-with-symfony-style.md

 <img src="https://farm1.staticflickr.com/666/23555673406_6cbd4f5460_o.png">

-I think it's not and understatement to say that `SymfonyStyle` is state of art in this matter.
+I think it's not an understatement to say that `SymfonyStyle` is state of art in this matter.

-### 1. It's Easy to Integrate in Symfony Command
+### 1. It's Easy to Integrate into Symfony Command

 PHPStan is [using it](https://github.com/phpstan/phpstan/blob/1e232b3da00671a578b0ba451c5d15c904a82fd5/src/Command/ErrorsConsoleStyle.php#L9):

  ```diff